COG LCD with Negative Mode LCD

 EBT Displays have fallen out of favor due to their limited operating temperature and higher cost.

-The VATN, (also called a Black Twisted Nematic – BTN display), contains a fluid that is aligned vertically to the viewing plane.
+The UWVD, (also called a Black Twisted Nematic – BTN display), contains a fluid that is aligned vertically to the viewing plane.
 This provides the widest viewing angle and a faster response time than a FSTN (Film Super Twisted super-twisted nematic) display.

 - Operating temperature